Antimicrobial Resistance and Healthcare Associated Infections Reference Unit (AMRHAI)

 We have a particular interest in exploring ways in which infection control and antimicrobial prescribing control strategies can limit the rise of antimicrobial resistance.
 We devise surveillance strategies, liaise with or establish national and international networks and are involved in many aspects of policy design, audit and review cycles.

-The staff of LHCAI advise and educate infection control teams (ICTs), health care workers and the Department of Health on the surveillance, guidelines and audit activity, prevention and control of infection, including the management of outbreaks and the appropriate use of antibiotics and disinfectants.
-ANRHAI also provides advice on managing outbreaks of infection with support on-site as necessary.
+The staff of AMRHAI advise and educate infection control teams (ICTs), health care workers and the Department of Health on the surveillance, guidelines and audit activity, prevention and control of infection, including the management of outbreaks and the appropriate use of antibiotics and disinfectants.
+AMRHAI also provides advice on managing outbreaks of infection with support on-site as necessary.
 There are extensive links with international centres, especially in the European Union.